jumpingaccess/Hippodata2Equipe/README.md

 - **Documentation**: See version-specific README files
 - **Issues**: Use GitHub issues for bug reports

-## 📄 License

-This project is developed for Equipe integration with the agreement of Hippodata GMBH.
-Contact for more information.

 ## 🔄 Updates

 ### Latest Version (10/08/2025)